 4. Determine the Best Communication Style

 There’s nothing worse than feeling like just another number.
-That’s why it is crucial to personalize all communication with the people you serve.
+That’s why it is crucial to personalize all communication with the people you serve for your intensive outpatient mental health program.
+For instance, you can incorporate personalized email campaigns into your overall behavioral health marketing strategy to reach your out-of-office patients.

 Taking time to address these challenges shows the person you serve that you care about them and are willing to go the extra mile.